antmicro/rdfm-artifact/Documentation/artifact-format-v2.md

 in one indivisible unit which is the `header.tar.gz` file, rather than being "surprised" by a signature file that arrives after the data file.
-All this is not a problem as long as the mender tool is used to manipulate the `artifact.mender` file, but if anyone does a custom modification using regular tar, this is important.
+All this is not a problem as long as the mender tool is used to manipulate the `artifact.rdfm` file, but if anyone does a custom modification using regular tar, this is important.